kubevault/kubevault/docs/guides/monitoring/vault-operator/coreos.md

 Here, `api` endpoint exports operator metrics.

-Vault operator exports operator metrics via TLS secured `api` endpoint.
+KubeVault operator exports operator metrics via TLS secured `api` endpoint.
 So, Prometheus server need to provide certificate while scrapping metrics from this endpoint.
-Vault operator has created a secret named `vault-operator-apiserver-certs` with this certificate in `monitoring` namespace as we have specified that we are going to deploy Prometheus in that namespace through `--prometheus-namespace` flag.
+KubeVault operator has created a secret named `vault-operator-apiserver-certs` with this certificate in `monitoring` namespace as we have specified that we are going to deploy Prometheus in that namespace through `--prometheus-namespace` flag.
 We have to specify this secret in Prometheus crd through `spec.secrets` field.
 Prometheus operator will mount this secret at `/etc/prometheus/secrets/vault-operator-apiserver-cert` directory of respective Prometheus pod.
 So, we need to configure `tlsConfig` field to use that certificate.
 Here, `caFile` indicates the certificate to use and serverName is used to verify hostname.
 In our case, the certificate is valid for hostname server and `vault-operator.kube-system.svc`.

 Let's check secret vault-operator-apiserver-cert has been created in monitoring namespace.